Through RENEW, DelNature is addressing the barriers to being outside to ensure it’s a more inclusive, accessible, joyful and positive experience.

 Trail Ambassadors Youth Development Program

-Each year, eight Wilmington youth are hired as Trail Ambassadors – a workforce development and science-education position.
-Youth explore nature year-round, learn to interpret the outdoors to the community and visitors, and complete environmental community-informed service projects.
+Eight high school Wilmington youth participate as Trail Ambassadors.
+In this year-round Youth Development Program, youth explore nature, learn to interpret and teach the outdoors to the community, explore careers, and complete environmental community service projects.
 Learn more.

 Wilmington Youth Environmental Corps (WYEC)